WikiEducationFoundation/WikiEduDashboard/README.md

  * The system queries the liststudents api on English Wikipedia to get basic details about each course: who the students are, when the course starts and ends, and so on.
  * The system uses a set of endpoints on Wikimedia Labs (see [WikiEduDashboardTools](https://github.com/WikiEducationFoundation/WikiEduDashboardTools)) to perform queries on a replica Wikipedia database, for information about articles and revisions related to the courses.
  * The system pulls page views (from [stats.grok.se](http://stats.grok.se)) for relevant articles on a daily basis.
+ * The system pulls revision metadata from ores.wmflabs.org on a daily basis.

 ## Documentation
 ### Setup